Agilatech/versalink-cozir5-device/README.md

 ####Default values
-If not specified in the options object, the program uses the following default values:
+If not specified in the config object, the program uses the following default values:
 * _streamPeriod_ : 10000 (10,000ms or 10 seconds)
 * _devicePoll_ : 1000 (1,000ms or 1 second)
 * _deltaPercent_ : 5 (polled values must exceed the range by &plusmn; 5%)